Early Warning Sirens

 Siren Information & Purpose

-The Early Warning System sirens have been alerting Valparaiso and Center Township residents for about ten years now.
+The Early Warning System sirens have been alerting Valparaiso and Center Township residents for over ten years now.
 There are 10 sirens altogether with 5 being in the city and 5 in the township.
 Each siren was strategically placed throughout the city and township so as to do the most good for the most populated areas.